 Beyond the statutory quota, the Lufthansa Group companies have set themselves common target levels, which each of the companies is to make their own contribution towards, given the respective framework conditions in each case.

-Lufthansa will further intensify its efforts in this area in order to remain an attractive employer in future – with particular emphasis on modern and flexible working arrangements and family-friendly conditions, as well as the systematic management of talent, and the anchoring of diversity goals as an integral part of the management responsibility and of the corporate image of the Lufthansa Group.
+The Lufthansa Group will further intensify its efforts in this area in order to remain an attractive employer in future – with particular emphasis on modern and flexible working arrangements and family-friendly conditions, as well as the systematic management of talent, and the anchoring of diversity goals as an integral part of the management responsibility and of the corporate image of the Lufthansa Group.
 For further information see the summarized non-financial report.

 Deutsche Lufthansa AG currently fulfils the requirements for the composition of the supervisory board with a minimum percentage for men and women of 30 percent for shareholder and employee representatives.